 - (a) Democracy;

 - (b) rule of law;

-- (c) socio-economic: and
+- (c) socio-economic; and

 - (d) international relations

-The Vision has been disaggregated into seven pillars to facilitate effective management of its delivery by every sector of the economy.
-The six pillars of Vision 2040 include:
+The Vision has been disaggregated into six pillars to facilitate effective management of its delivery by every sector of the economy.
+The six pillars of Vision 2040 are:

-- 1. Educated and informed nation;

-- 2. Prosperous, productive and innovative nation
+- 1. Educated and informed nation; - 2.
+Prosperous, productive and innovative nation

 - 3. Free, just and peaceful nation

-- Safe and secure nation
+- 4. Safe and secure nation

 - 5. United and proud nation

-- 6. Compassionate and tolerant nation
+- 6. Compassionate and tole rant nation